 Dance Evaluation Form

-These forms cover six areas that define dance performance: technique, musicality, expression, choreography retention, stage presence, and coachability.
+This page gives you two free printable templates (a teacher evaluation form and a student self-evaluation form) that you can save as PDF, print directly, or copy into Excel or Word with one click.
+Both forms cover six areas that define dance performance: technique, musicality, expression, choreography retention, stage presence, and coachability.
 Rating rubrics describe what you actually see at each level, so your judges stay calibrated whether they're evaluating a recreational class or competitive team auditions.
-Student self-evaluation forms help dancers reflect on their own progress and set concrete goals.

 Free Printable Dance Evaluation Form

 Score each dancer 1-5 across six categories.
 The definitions below describe specific behaviors at each rating level, so your evaluators see the same things and score consistently.
-A dancer who "owns the choreography and makes it look effortless" earns higher marks than one who "remembers the sequence but hesitates."
+A dancer who "owns the choreography with full body control and natural flow" earns higher marks than one who "remembers the sequence but hesitates."

 Performance Evaluation Table